Mission & History

 Continuing a commitment to reflect the community it serves, Ventura Law was a pioneer in bringing diversity to the local legal profession.

-Ventura Law hired the city’s first female attorney, Diane Ventura (now Diane Anderson), in the early 1960s.
+Ventura Law hired the city’s first female attorney, Diane Ventura (Diane Anderson), in the early 1960s.
 An accomplished advocate, she received state-wide acclaim for her legal ability and dedication to the Connecticut civil justice system.

-In 1969, Ventura Law was fortunate to add to its growing practice the city’s first African-American attorney, Thomas G. West, who later became a superior court judge and now serves on the Connecticut Court of Appeals.
+In 1969, Ventura Law was fortunate to add to its growing practice the city’s first African-American attorney, Thomas G. West, who later became a superior court judge and served on the Connecticut Court of Appeals.

 In the decades that followed, Ventura Law transitioned from a local to a national law firm.
 Agostinho Ribeiro, also a child of Portuguese immigrants, opened Ventura Law’s World Trade Center office in 1989, expanding the firm’s personal injury practice to include complex litigation in federal courts across the United States.